DanielMartensson/STM32-Computer/README.md

 This project is a STM32 computer were Linux can be deployed onto.
 The circuit board is made in Altium CircuitMaker.

-# Operative System to the board
+# Operating system to the board

-Here is an `STM32-OS` system for the board.
+Here is `STM32-OS` system for the board.

 https://github.com/danielmartensson/STM32-OS